vczh/tinymoe/README.md

 	end

 	type collection enumerator
-		current yielding result
-		body
-		continuation
+		value
+		coroutine
 	end

 	cps (state) (continuation)
 	category
 		inside ENUMERATING
 	sentence yield return (value)
-		reset continuation state state to yielding return enable fall back to state with continuation and value fall into the previous trap
+		pause coroutine to yielding return with continuation and value end
-	end

 	cps (state) (continuation)
 	category
 		inside ENUMERATING
 	sentence yield break
-		reset continuation state state to yielding break fall into the previous trap
-	end
+		pause coroutine to yielding break with continuation and null end

 	phrase new enumerator from (enumerable)
-		set the result to new collection enumerator of (null, field body of enumerable, null) end
+		set coroutine to new coroutine from (field body of enumerable) set the result to new collection enumerator of (null, coroutine) end

 	cps (state) (continuation)
 	sentence move (enumerator) to the next
-		named block moving to the next
-			if field body of enumerator <> null trap field body of enumerator of () with fall back enabled set field body of enumerator to null else if field continuation of enumerator <> null trap continuation field continuation of enumerator of (null) with fall back (field current yielding result of enumerator) restored else
-				exit block moving to the next
-			end
+		set coroutine to field coroutine of enumerator if not (coroutine coroutine stopped)
+			run coroutine coroutine

 			select field flag of state
 				case yielding return
-					set field current yielding result of enumerator to field argument of state set field continuation of enumerator to field continuation of state reset continuation state state to null
+					set field value of enumerator to field argument of state continue coroutine coroutine using state state
 				case yielding break
-					set field current yielding result of enumerator to null set field continuation of enumerator to null reset continuation state state to null
+					set field value of enumerator to null stop coroutine coroutine
 				case null
-					set field current yielding result of enumerator to null set field continuation of enumerator to null case else
+					set field value of enumerator to null stop coroutine coroutine
+				case else
 					fall into the previous trap
 			end